General Letters, Online BA

 College of Letters and Science Requirements

-To meet the International Requirement, students must successfully complete some three course combination (minimum 9 credits) of
+To meet the International Requirement, students must successfully complete some two-course (minimum 6 credits) combination of:

-2. non-language courses with L&S approved international content (see Approved Courses for the L&S International Requirement for course options beyond language other than English courses).
+- Courses with L&S approved international content (see Approved Courses for the L&S International Requirement for course options).

 If a student chooses to complete a minor, the College requires that students attain at least a 2.0 GPA in all credits in the minor attempted at UWM.
 In addition, students must attain a 2.0 GPA on all minor credits attempted, including any transfer work.
 Individual departments or programs may require higher GPAs for graduation.
-The minor must include at least 9 credits in upper-division courses (numbered 300 and above).
+The minor must include at least 9 credits in upper-division (numbered 300 and above) courses at UWM.

 Academic Advising and Admissions Advising